AIO1/ECSPrimengTable/README.md

 It includes service methods, data models (DTOs), enums, interfaces and attributes used to support the ECS PrimeNG table frontend.

+> [!NOTE]
+> Only **public methods and types intended for external use** are documented here.
+Internal helpers, private methods, and internal-only classes are not covered.

 <br><br>